 Tucked away down the myriad of little streets there are a number of smaller, boutique, Moroccan-style riads and former slave houses, the most famous of which is Zanzibar Palace

 , a quirky little hotel with a rich history and nice rooms filled with traditional crafts.
 Other options include Beyt Al Chai and 236 Hurumzi

 (formerly Emerson and Green).
 Various new hotels do pop up fairly regularly, of variable quality and reliabilty.
 We recommend our tried and trusted hotels, as there are so many variables here, not least the proximity to the nearest mosque...

 What to do in Stone Town Zanzibar

 We are in no doubt that the best way to get about Stone Town is with a private guide.
 Some say the best approach is to meander the streets, window shopping and absorbing the atmosphere...but that can also mean a day getting lost!
 Hiring a guide will help you to make the most out of your time in Stone Town, and protects you from being hassled.
 There are many fine buildings to visit including the House of Wonders, the Arab Fort, various ruined Sultan's Palaces, museums, the Forodhani Gardens and many more historical attractions.

-We do try to make our website as comprehensive as possible, but if you would like some more background information on Stone Town, or Tanzania in general, we recommend the Cadogan Guide to Tanzania and Zanzibar
+While we try and make our website as comprehensive as possible, if you would like some more background information, have a read through the Cadogan Guide to Tanzania and Zanzibar - Stone Town Chapter